 Some townsfolk had short memories about the devastation fire had already caused in the colony and there remained some antipathy about fire protection, especially when they were called on to pay the fire levy.
 Some refused to pay the small rate the council levied to fund the fire brigade once formed, to build a fire station and to equip it.
 18

 Real progress towards a fire brigade took place In February 1855 when the 2 new Merryweather fire engines which had been funded by townsfolk arrived, ready for service.
 19. And it was always known that the Provincial Government was also buying one, with the understanding that all three engines would combine for fire-fighting.
 The militia’s engine could also be counted-on in times of need.

-Within a month a meeting was called, mid-March 1855, to organise the new fire brigades.
-While William Daldy was appointed to a committee to oversee funds and administration, it was Asher Asher, along with others, who were tasked with forming the two new brigades to deploy the Merryweather fire engines.
+Within a month a meeting was called, mid-March 1855, to put the new fire engines into service.
+While William Daldy was appointed to a committee to oversee funds and administration, it was Asher Asher, along with others, who were tasked with forming two new brigades to deploy the Merryweather fire engines.
 20

 The claim that these men comprised Auckland’s first fire brigades is backed up in the newspaper of the time with a write-up welcoming their formation as a great improvement for the city.
 21